GilgameshXYZ123/Dragon-Alpha-v1.0/README.md

 **3.** Please make sure: compute >= 61, sm >= 61<br>
 **4.** Kindly read “Arxiv.pdf” first, to briefly understand Alpha.<br>
 **5.** Alpha has only been executed on GTX 1050, RTX 3060ti GPU, and presently its applications can only be executed on CUDA GPU.<br>
-**6.** Since I am the only-one programmer to build Alpha, I must pay my main attention on the code instead of the document, to complete<br> Alpha’s prototype in time.
-If you have some question, just see the source-code.
+**6.** Since I am the only-one programmer to build Alpha, I must pay my main attention to the code instead of the document, to complete Alpha’s prototype in time.
+If you have some questions, just see the source-code.
 Sorry, my personal abilities are really limited.<br>

 # II.
 Files